Can you insure a car you don’t own?

 Can someone else get insured on my car?

 Yes, someone else can take out insurance to drive your car without being the owner or registered keeper.
-However, many insurers will only allow those with a defined relationship to you to take out a separate policy on your car.
+However, many insurers will only allow those with a defined relationship with you to take out a separate policy on your car.
 People who could qualify under these terms include your spouse or partner, your parent, your employer, and your leasing company.

 Can I get car insurance as the main driver if I’m not the registered keeper?